Wellness Agenda: Healthy Communities. Healthy You.

 9:45 am – 5:00 pm: Healing / Relaxation Room

 NEW OFFERING – Enjoy a 10-minute personal session throughout the day with a healing practitioner.
-Sessions offered include chiropractic, acupuncture, massage, Tai Ji Quan, essential oils, Qigong, and more.
+Sessions offered include yoga, acupuncture, chair massage, Tai Ji Quan, posture check, Qigong, art therapy, herbal teas and more.

 11:45 – 1:00 pm: MGS Awards Luncheon